How NBC will cover the Belmont Stakes

 Producer Rob Hyland said it will be “new and different than anything we’ve ever done before.”

-Still, the expectation is that once the starting gate opens late Saturday afternoon, the race itself will look like any other Belmont – albeit one over 1 1/8 miles rather than 1 1/2.
+Still, the expectation is that once the starting gate opens late Saturday afternoon, the race itself will look like any other Belmont – though at 1 1/8 miles rather than 1 1/2.

 “The actual coverage of the sporting event should look no different,” Hyland said, “other than the fact that there are no fans in attendance.”